riceissa/vim-cuaccp/README.markdown

 In addition to following the desiderata listed above, this plugin offers the
 following:

--   Stripping of preceding and trailing newlines.
+-   Stripping of leading and trailing newlines.
 If text is copied in Vim using visual line mode and standard mappings (e.g. `V"+y`), a trailing newline is included in the clipboard.
 I find that I rarely want this, so this plugin strips these newlines, both when copying out of Vim and when